enseitankado/spi-service/README.md

          -k, --shm-segment-key <value>
                  Key value of shm memory to monitor.
                  Key value must be decimal.
                  The data read back to the spi buffer is also written back to the SHM memory.
                  Default value is: 1000146

          -w, --disable-shm-writeback <value>
-                 As a default the SPI readback data written back to SHM.
+                 As a default the SPI readback data written back to the SHM.
-                 Disable write back if you want shm data to remain unchanged.
+                 Use this key to disable write back if you want shm data to remain unchanged.
+                 You can give a value other than 0 to enable this key.
-                 Default value is: 0
+                 Default value is: 1000146

 ```
 # Testing